-All students doing any Victorian Certificate of Education (VCE) or scored VCE VET Units 3 and 4 study this year are required to sit the GAT, unless they are exempted by the VCAA, after application from their school principal.
+All Victorian Certificate of Education (VCE) or Victorian Certificate of Applied Learning (VCAL) students enrolled in one or more VCE or scored VCE VET Units 3 and 4 study this year are required to sit the GAT, unless they are exempted by the VCAA, after application from their school principal.

-International Baccalaureate (IB) students who are in their final year of IB studies in 2015 are also required to sit the GAT if they want a notional Australian Tertiary Admission Rank (ATAR) calculated.
+International Baccalaureate (IB) students who are in their final year of IB studies in 2016 are also required to sit the GAT if they want a notional Australian Tertiary Admission Rank (ATAR) calculated.

-Published by:

-Victorian Curriculum and Assessment Authority Level 1, 2 Lonsdale Street Melbourne VIC 3000 www.vcaa.vic.edu.au
+Published by: Victorian Curriculum and Assessment Authority Level 1, 2 Lonsdale Street, Melbourne VIC 3000 www.vcaa.vic.edu.au